turkeyyyyy/Standard/json-agents.md

 ### 15.2 File Extension

-The recommended file extension for Agents.JSON manifests is:
+The recommended file extension for JSON Agents manifests is:

 ```
 .agents.json